Frederick II, Holy Roman Emperor: Significance and legacy

 Historians rate Frederick II as a highly significant and consequential European monarch of the Middle Ages.
+This reputation was present even among his contemporaries, who saw him as an almost cosmic figure capable of monumental things.
+The emperor's posthumous shadow was scarcely less imposing than his living presence.
+From Matthew of Paris to Giovanni Villani, and Dante to Boccaccio, many medieval commentators, whether hostile or favorable to the emperor, seemed to have viewed him as an extraordinarily sophisticated and imaginative ruler.
+In the century after his death, Italian writers continued to treat Frederick as the decisive benchmark against which imperial authority, ambition, and legitimacy were measured.
+Yet he was still seen ambivalently, as opposed to his grandfather, Frederick Barbarossa, who was a more cleanly accessible chivalric-emperor.
+Indeed, the fascination Frederick II inspired was inseparable from terror.
+He captivated for good and ill: at once, a transformative lawgiver and symbol of universal rule, but also a potentially apocalyptic force whose political designs and despotic power, conflict with the Church, and seemingly boundless capacities could threaten the order of Christendom itself.
+This unique legacy kept the emperor vivid in late-medieval political thought as a figure who could aroused hopes of universal peace, fears of catastrophic conflict, and visions of providential rulership.
+Even by the 15th century, some writers, like the theorist and humanist Nicholas of Cusa, still held Frederick up as a provident legislator and their ideal model of a ruler.

-This reputation was present even among his contemporaries, many of whom viewed him in proto-Napoleonic hues as an almost cosmic figure capable of monumental things.
-This sense, even in the refraction of more abstemious treatments, has cascaded down the centuries and Frederick has retained the enduring fascination of historians.
+This sense of interest, even in the refraction of more abstemious treatments, has cascaded down the centuries and Frederick has retained the enduring fascination of historians.
 In his influential work The Civilization of the Renaissance in Italy 19th-century German historian and philosopher Jacob Burckhardt called Frederick the "first modern man on the throne."
 Ernst Kantorowicz's biography, Frederick the Second, original published in 1927, is a very influential work in the historiography of the emperor.
 Kantorowicz praises Frederick as a genius, who created the "first western bureaucracy", an "intellectual order within the state" that acted like "an effective weapon in his fight with the Church—bound together from its birth by sacred ties in the priestly-Christian spirit of the age, and uplifted to the triumphant cult of the Deity Justitia."
 For Kantorowicz, Frederick was a trans-European ruler "deeply imbued" with the idea of a renovatio imperii.
 While Kantorowicz endorsed Burckhardt's thinking that Frederick was the prototypical modern ruler, whose Gewaltstaat (tyrannical state) later became the model of tyrannies for all Renaissance princes, Kantorowicz primarily saw Frederick as the last and greatest Christian emperor who embraced "Medieval World Unity".
 Coupled with this, Kantorowicz also saw Frederick as a "supremely versatile man" and the "Genius of the Renaissance"—a harbinger by which later figures would be measured against.
 Seen through these lens, the relatively absolutist statecraft of Frederick II has sometimes been viewed as the forerunner of the enlightened despots of the 18th century.